AtmosphereMemory Aid

 For greenhouse gases: "CO₂, CH₄, H₂O — the 3 C's-M-W" (Carbon dioxide, Methane, Water)

-For the mechanism: "Short-wave IN, long-wave trapped — like a one-way valve for heat"
+For the mechanism: "Short-wave IN, long-wave ABSORBED and RE-EMITTED back — remember both words for full marks"

 Temperature without greenhouse effect: "-18°C = freezing death.
 With natural effect: +15°C = life.
 With enhanced effect: above +15°C = problem."